 Recent developments in instrumental methods of chemical analysis.
 A typical selection will include topics from the areas of surface analysis and the applications of lasers in chemical analysis.

-This course provides a contemporary treatment of subjects of current interest in modern inorganic chemistry.
-Possible topics include solid state chemistry, main group chemistry and organometallic chemistry.
+This course provides a contemporary treatment of subjects of current interest in general and inorganic chemistry.
+Possible topics include solid state chemistry, polymers, catalysis, main group chemistry, lanthanide and actinide chemistry, metallurgy, ceramics and glasses, and organometallic chemistry.

 This course covers the role and importance of transition metal systems in biological processes.